kite-sdk/kite/cdk-morphlines/cdk-morphlines-tika/README.md

 # CDK - Morphlines Tika

-TODO: Core library that higher level modules such as search-mr and search-flume depend on for indexing.
+Morphline commands for auto-detecting MIME types, as well as decompressing and unpacking files.
+Depends on Apache Tika.